Resource Requirements#

 Each node has a dedicated

-vmselect-cachedirPVC for caching in VMSelect. - grafana-vm-pvc: 1Gi Used for regional components such as Grafana.
+vmselect-cachedirPVC for caching in VMSelect. - grafana-vm-pvc: 1Gi Used for Grafana, if enabled.

 Recommendations for Cluster Scaling#